 How to prepare your child for kindergarten

-If your child is starting kindergarten in September, the summer months are a great time to practice the various skills that will be expected of him or her before making the transition to “big school.”
+If your child is starting kindergarten in September, there are various skills that will be expected of him or her before making the transition to “big school.”

 The early years at school often set the tone for a child’s educational experience.
 A young person who feels comfortable, confident and curious in kindergarten is more likely to embrace the challenges of learning how to read and eventually tackling topics like calculus and physics.

 Thankfully, getting a child off to a good start in kindergarten doesn’t require taking formal classes or doing workbooks.

 “All the tools you need to help your child are right in your home,” says Kerry Ballard, an educator who has taught kindergarten at Lower Canada College and St. George’s School of Montreal.
 She says that children are naturally curious and parents can help them along by taking the time to explain various items found around the house or in the garden.
 They can count the number of stairs leading to the front door, shape play dough into letters of the alphabet or look at which objects float or sink in the bathtub.
 Through these interactions, children develop skills that will serve them for life: confidence, an ability to communicate and a desire to learn.